 - 1. Illness or injury: Supervisors may require a medical excuse for absences in excess of three days.
 In cases of injury or illness, employees are responsible for notifying their supervisor within one hour of the beginning of their shift on the first day absent. - 2.
-Exposure to contagious disease: Supervisors may require a medical excuse for absences in excess of three days. - 3.
+Exposure to contagious disease: Supervisors may require a medical excuse for absences in excess of three - 3.
 Illness or injury of a close relative or person residing in the immediate family of the employee (children, spouses, domestic partners, parents, grandparents, and siblings), excluding domestic help or roommates.
 Absence is limited to three days unless the employee is eligible for and placed on an approved Family and Medical Leave and/or California Family Care Leave. - 4.
 Dentist or doctor appointment. - 5.
 Emotional illness: Supervisors may require a written excuse for absences in excess of three days. - 6.
 Personal necessity leave for the completion of personal errands of an urgent nature.
-The employee's supervisor shall determine the validity of claims for personal necessity leave.